Nutanix-APJ/NHTD4/file_analytics_deploy/file_analytics_deploy.rst

 #.
 Select **Deploy**

-   For the purpose of saving time, the File Analytics 2.0.0 package has already been uploaded to your cluster.
+   For the purpose of saving time, the File Analytics 2.1.0 package has already been uploaded to your cluster.
 Files binaries can be downloaded from the Nutanix Portal and uploaded manually.

 #.
 After the upload completes select **Install**

 #.
 Fill out the details

-   - **Name** - Initials
+   - **Name** - Initials-Analytics
    - **Storage Container** – Will automatically select the container used by your file server instance
-   - **Network List** – Primary - Managed
+   - **Network List** – Primary - UnManaged
+   - **Subnet Mask** – 255.255.255.128
+   - **Defult Gateway IP** – 10.42.xx.1
+   - **IP Address** – 10.42.xx.71

 #.
 Select **Show Advanced Settings**